Best summary of

 Australia is being terraformed to become a worse, less democratic, less open, less well educated and more ‘mercenary’ society in which the people are remembered only in lead-ups to election.. and are otherwise seen as nothing other than a body of milch-cows, to be sold out to the next foreign explotative commercial company.

 God help AustMurica… If we keep on this road, we know where we’re headed.
 Towards the reckless endangerment of Australia’s people.

 Finally, I’ve been asked to explain why I should object to Australia’s way of life being re-formed to suit the style of the ‘world’s greatest power/democracy’.

-I’ll let two Americans explain it.
+I’ll let some Americans explain it.
+First, corruption of democracy ..

 and in relation to health-care, the staggering efforts made to corrupt the highest court in the country – enabled because under the American system, and utterly contrary to our own tradition, judges are political appointees, chosen specifically to support party-political agendas and supported by filthy money.

 This is a long video – but worth the time spent.

 And by contrast here you see, side by side, both that combination of Intelligence, Compassion and Truthfulness – and its utter antithesis